tdilauro/Simplified-wiki/Product-Story-Intake.md

 ***

 ### [Get a Library Card/Register I can Borrow eBooks]
-_SUMARY DESCRIPTION_: Settings View of app allows a user app for a library card by providing the user the ability to provide (Name, DOB, Address, User Name, Pword, PIN, email, Phone Number)
+_SUMARY DESCRIPTION_: Settings View of app allows a user app for a library card by providing the user the ability to provide (Name, DOB, Address, User Name, Password, PIN, email, Phone Number)
 #####Confirmation Criteria
 * The user can log into other digital properties with their newly established credentials
 * Information from the form is stored in the appropriate Identity Management database (SSO)